 - Creating a culture of safeguarding within the school where children are protected from harm.
 Ensuring all staff receive an effective induction and ongoing training to support them to recognise and report any concerns. - Ensuring children receive the right help at the right time using the Buckinghamshire Continuum of Need document. - Ensuring referrals to partner agencies are followed up in writing, including referrals to First Response and Early Help (FSS). - Establishing and maintaining a safe and secure system for recording safeguarding and child protection records.
-These records must be audited regularly to ensure all actions are completed. - Ensuring all child protection files are held separately from pupils' educational records. - Maintaining the record for staff safeguarding training. - Ensuring that the safeguarding team contact details and photos are displayed - in prominent areas around the school and also on the website. - Being the designated point of contact for staff to be able to discuss and share their concerns.

-- Ensuring the online filtering and monitoring system is reviewed regularly, at least annually. - Being available to staff and outside agencies during school hours and term time for consultation on safeguarding concerns raised. - Having responsibility to ensure that cover is arranged outside of term-time during working hours, with the expectation that all meetings in school holidays are attended including those convened at short notice. - During residential and extended school hours, ensuring arrangements are in place for staff to have a point of contact. - Contributing effectively to multi agency working, for the safeguarding and promotion of the welfare of children, as set out in Working Together. - Providing the Headteacher, with an annual report for the Governing Body, detailing how the school delivers on its safeguarding responsibilities and any child protection issues within the school.
+These records must be audited regularly to ensure all actions are completed. - Ensuring all child protection records are held separately from pupils' educational records. - Maintaining the record for staff safeguarding training. - Ensuring that the safeguarding team contact details and photos are displayed - in prominent areas around the school and also on the website. - Being the designated point of contact for staff to be able to discuss and share their concerns. - Ensuring the online filtering and monitoring system is reviewed regularly, at least annually. - Being available to staff and outside agencies during school hours and term time for consultation on safeguarding concerns raised. - Having responsibility to ensure that cover is arranged outside of term-time during working hours, with the expectation that all meetings in school holidays are attended including those convened at short notice. - During residential and extended school hours, ensuring arrangements are in place for staff to have a point of contact. - Contributing effectively to multi agency working, for the safeguarding and promotion of the welfare of children, as set out in Working Together. - Providing the Headteacher, with an annual report for the Governing Body, detailing how the school delivers on its safeguarding responsibilities and any child protection issues within the school.
 The Governing Body will use this report to fulfil its responsibility to provide the Local Authority with information about their safeguarding policies and procedures - Meeting at least once a term with the Nominated Governor to share oversight of the safeguarding provision within the setting, monitor performance and develop plans to rectify any gaps in policy or procedure.
-A record should be kept of these meetings.
-Providing the Headteacher with up to date information of any issues. - Meeting the statutory requirement to keep up to date with knowledge, enabling them to fulfil their role, including attending mandatory and any other additional relevant training. - Referring immediately to the Police, using the guidance, When to call the police 2491596 C&YP schools guides.indd (npcc.police.uk) for any cases where a criminal offence may have been committed or risk of harm is imminent.
+A record will be kept of these meetings.
+Providing the Headteacher with up to date information of any issues.

+- Meeting the statutory requirement to keep up to date with knowledge, enabling them to fulfil their role, including attending mandatory and any other additional relevant training. - Referring immediately to the Police, using the guidance, When to call the police 2491596 C&YP schools guides.indd (npcc.police.uk) for any cases where a criminal offence may have been committed or risk of harm is imminent. - Completing DSL refresher training every 2 years and updating their skills and knowledge on a regular basis and at least annually, through means such as training, reading bulletins or attending DSL forums. - To fulfil the DSL responsibilities as set out in the KCSIE, Annexe C.